Morocco and Western Sahara 2018

 RIGHTS OF DOMESTIC WORKERS

 In October, parliament passed a new law on domestic workers.
 It stipulates that domestic workers are entitled to written contracts, maximum working hours, guaranteed days off, paid vacations and a specified minimum wage.
 It sets the minimum age for domestic workers at 18, with a phase-in period of five years, during which 16- and 17-yearold domestic workers can still work.
 Employers who violate these provisions will face financial penalties, with prison sentences for repeat offenders in some cases.
 Despite these gains, the new law still offers less protection to domestic workers than the Moroccan Labour Code, which does not refer to domestic workers.

 Courts continued to hand down death sentences.
 No executions had been carried out since 1993.

-The Polisario Front again failed to hold to account those responsible for committing human rights abuses in camps under its control during the 1970s and 1980s.
+The Polisario Front again failed to hold to account those responsible for committing human rights abuses in the 1970s and 1980s in the camps that have been under its control since that period.